tylertitsworth/5th-age-srd/Classes/Psion.md

 #### Champion Feat

 After each full heal-up, choose one random battle cry from the bard list.
 You can use this battle cry with your chaos mage melee attacks.
-Once per day, you can also trigger it with an at-will affinity attack roll.
+Once per full recovery, you can also trigger it with an at-will affinity attack roll.

 #### Epic Feat

-If you don’t like either the random bard affinity or the battle cry you rolled for the day, roll again.
+If you don’t like either the random bard affinity or the battle cry you rolled for the full recovery, roll again.
 You’re stuck with the second one.

 ---